Fadi2200/ASPEN/README.md

 # Bridging Logic and Learning: A Neural-Symbolic Approach for Enhanced Reasoning in Neural Models (ASPER)

 ## Overview
-This repository hosts the research work titled "Bridging Logic and Learning: A Neuro-Symbolic Framework for Enhanced Reasoning in Deep Learning Models."
-Under the acronym ASPEN (Answer Set Programming Enhanced Neuro-symbolic Network), our study introduces a novel approach in neural-symbolic learning, focusing on integrating Answer Set Programming (ASP) with deep learning models for enhanced logical reasoning and problem-solving capabilities.
+This repository hosts the research work titled "Bridging Logic and Learning: A Neural-Symbolic Approach for Enhanced Reasoning in Neural Models (ASPER)."
+Under the acronym ASPEr (Answer Set Programming  Enhanced Reasoning),  it integrates Answer Set Programming (ASP) with a neural model for enhanced logical reasoning and problem-solving capabilities.

 ## Contributions
 Our research contributes to the field in several key areas: